 For our vaginismus patients, the speculum is a dreaded device!

 Time after time, I hear from my patients that the GYN exam is simply dreaded and avoided if possible.
 Many times, exam appointments are made and then cancelled.
 If an appointment is kept, often the exam cannot be completed because the patient is in tears with high levels of anxiety and the pelvic muscles have involuntarily contracted into “keep out mode” to protect themselves from the agony of the exam.

 It’s important for patients to dilate prior to a GYN exam and insert their own small speculum, if they feel comfortable, to ease anxiety.

-Successful GYN exams are possible post-Botox treatment for vaginismus
+Successful GYN exams are possible post-Vaginismus Treatment Under Anesthesia.

-It may seem impossible but patients who have been treated with the Botox program are able to have success with a GYN exam.
+It may seem impossible but patients who have undergone this procedure are able to have success with a GYN exam.
 One of our patients wrote a story, titled “Dreaded GYN Exam” that describes this woman’s experience with her GYN exam post-procedure.
 An excerpt of this story follows: